 a = 1

-In the above example, elements of multimap returned in reverse order.
+In the example above, the elements of the multimap are returned in reverse sequence.

 Example 4